Joe McKnight

-Joseph Nathan McKnight Jr. (April 16, 1988 – December 1, 2016) was an American football running back and return specialist who played in the National Football League (NFL) and Canadian Football League (CFL).
+Joseph Nathan McKnight Jr. (April 16, 1988 – December 1, 2016) was an American professional football player who was a running back and return specialist in the National Football League (NFL) and Canadian Football League (CFL).

 He attended the University of Southern California (USC), where he played college football for the USC Trojans.
-McKnight was selected in the fourth round of the 2010 NFL Draft by the New York Jets.
+McKnight was selected in the fourth round of the 2010 NFL draft by the New York Jets.
 After playing in the NFL for the Jets and Kansas City Chiefs, he played in the CFL for the Edmonton Eskimos and the Saskatchewan Roughriders.

 On December 1, 2016, McKnight was killed in an apparent road rage incident.